prachi134-hash/my-project/README.md

 ---

 # 💡 Security Notes
--Remove any API tokens or secrets from your Git history before pushing to GitHub.
+- Remove any API tokens or secrets from your Git history before pushing to GitHub.

--Use .gitignore to exclude .env or sensitive files.
+- Use `.gitignore` to exclude `.env` or other sensitive files.

--Enable GitHub Secret Scanning to automatically detect secret commits.
+- Enable GitHub Secret Scanning to automatically detect accidental secret commits.

 ---

 # 📂 Notes
--All HTML pages extend base.html for consistent design.
+- All HTML pages extend `base.html` for a consistent design across the portal.

--Logs (app.log and app_errors.log) help track errors and activity.
+- Logs (`app.log` and `app_errors.log`) help track errors and monitor application activity.

--Chatbot responses are limited to college-related content.
+- Chatbot responses are limited to college-related content.

+---

+For questions, feedback, or contributions, please reach out to the project administrator or submit a pull request on GitHub.